 4. Creating eBooks

-Through the use of content marketing, leads can be obtained a lot easier if your business is seen as a trusted resource of knowledge in its area of specialization. eBooks are a way for you to demonstrate expertise and thought leadership (a white paper is typically shorter than an eBook).
+Through the use of content marketing, leads can be obtained a lot easier if your business is seen as a trusted resource of knowledge in its area of specialization. eBooks are a way for you to demonstrate expertise and thought leadership.
 They make it easy for the potential customer to learn more about your company, your products or services, and also about the area of business you operate in

-Pick subjects that are relevant to your target customers, provide information regarding their common challenges or needs.
+Pick subjects that are relevant to the information your target customers are looking for.
+In other word, provide information regarding their common challenges or needs.
 This is one of the most common techniques for lead generation, because it establishes credibility and attracts qualified leads.
-You can offer them an eBook on your website for free by filling out a form.
-Once they fill in the form, you now have information with which to continue to nurturing them.
+You can offer them an eBook on your website for free, if they fill out a form.
+Once they fill in the form, you now have information with which to continue nurturing them.

 5. Creating Lead Generation Videos

 Video is everywhere today, and for good reason.
 It is an ideal marketing medium for businesses to attract visitors and prospects.
 You can use videos to explain how to use a product, solve a problem, explain a concept or tell a story of how you helped a customer solve a problem.